attack68/rateslib/docs/source/i_about.rst

 The History and Context of Rateslib
 ************************************

-*Rateslib beta* was first released in April 2023 and *rateslib v1.0* in Feb 2024.
+*Rateslib beta* was released in April 2023, *rateslib v1.0* in Feb 2024 and *v2.0* in June 2025.

-The foundation of *rateslib* comes from two parts:
+Modern *rateslib* is historically derived from three parts:

-- The code library introduced in `Book IRDS3 <https://github.com/attack68/book_irds3>`_, which laid down basic principles and was a sandbox code environment for the publication `Pricing and Trading Interest Rate Derivatives: A Practical Guide to Swaps <https://www.amazon.com/Pricing-Trading-Interest-Rate-Derivatives/dp/0995455538>`_.
+- The code library introduced in `Book IRDS3 <https://github.com/attack68/book_irds3>`_:
+  a sandbox code environment for the publication `Pricing and Trading Interest Rate Derivatives: A Practical Guide to Swaps <https://www.amazon.com/Pricing-Trading-Interest-Rate-Derivatives/dp/0995455538>`_.
-  This code prioritised a pedagogical style with an API as simple and intuitive as possible, with the aim of communicating relevant aspects of fixed income to those even with limited coding experience.
+  This code prioritised a pedagogical style with an API as simple and intuitive as possible.
 - Code and algorithms dating back to the author's time trading IRSs as a market-maker between 2006 and 2017.
-  This code prioritised accuracy and capturing market nuances with the aim of maximising profit from a market-maker's perspective.

-Since those foundations, on going development has been substantial and arises due to interactions with industry professionals and identified gaps in features and products.
-There is always a focus on performance enhancement and documentation improvement.
+- Collaborations with other quant groups and users to implement more complex and nuanced areas of fixed income and FX pricing into an accessible and scalable UI.

 The algorithms and mathematical code developments of *rateslib* are all characterised and explained in `Coding Interest Rates: FX, Swaps and Bonds <https://www.amazon.com/dp/0995455562>`_.